Undergraduate Program Anthropology

 According to a 1994 survey, nearly half of all professional anthropologists work outside of academia in a variety of public and private sector fields from business to medicine to development.

-The one piece of advice that practicing anthropologists give the most is to think in terms of skills rather than academic degree when planning for a career in anthropology.
+The one piece of advice that practicing anthropologists give the most is to think in terms of skills rather than an academic degree when planning for a career in anthropology.
 That means carefully planning a program of course work that matches your career interests and ambitions, as well as taking advantage of internship opportunities to build your experiences and skills outside of the classroom.

-Our students have gone onto graduate programs such the University of Utah, University of California-Irvine, University of British Columbia, and New York University.
+Our students have gone onto graduate programs such as the University of Utah, University of California-Irvine, University of British Columbia, and New York University.
 And to employment for federal and state agencies, non-profit governmental organizations, and companies.

 With a bachelor’s degree in anthropology, you can find employment in government agencies, nonprofits, educational institutions, and businesses, in positions including: